Inf1n1ty0/PositronWiki/Printers/Positron/Software/PiImaging.md

 # Touchscreen Controller Imaging and Backup
 This is a guide to create a fresh Positron Klipper image for the Raspberry PI CM4 touchscreen controller.

-When to use:
+### When To Use
 - Pi operating system is corrupted
 - Failed updates
 - Factory reset
 - Creating a backup SD Card

-*Imported Note: This will completely erase the SD card, if there are custom macros or settings, download them from Fluidd first.*
+*Important Note: This will completely erase the SD card, if there are custom macros or settings, download them from Fluidd first.*

 ## When Not To Use
 If there are MCU connection issues a full reflash may not be needed.